zhravan/Benana/articles/how-schools-operate.md

 # How Educational Institutions Work: A Developer's Guide
+# Building Benana - The Universal School Management Software: A Developer's Guide

 > **Welcome to the Benana Open-Source School Management Software Project!** 🎓
 > This guide will help you understand how educational institutions operate so you can build software that truly serves schools and colleges.